...

 COST FOR ENTERING THE BATU CAVES

 Batu Caves are popular with tourists because there is no entrance fee for the main temple complex but it is possible to make a donation.
+Yes you read it right batu caves admission fee cost 0$.
 You will only need to worry about the cost of getting there and back.
 If you are worrying about the batu caves entrance fee.

 There are individual entrance fees for each side cave, you will be able to decide how much you want to see while you’re there.
 Ramayana Cave and Dark Cave, the smaller caves, have their own small entrance fee.
 The cheapest tour through the Dark Cave is RM35 while the entry to the Ramayana Cave is RM5.